sahlenlab/HiCapTools/README.md

 ##### SNV Files

-The SNV files must be in the BED detail 4+2 format.
+The SNV files must be in the BED detail 6+2 format.
 The file must have a single track line as shown in the example below.
+The description field (eigth column) will be reported in the output file.

 ```
 track name=SNVTrack type=bedDetail description="Example SNV track"